-After considering all the sources of information before it, Energy Safety finds that TBC substantially complied with its 2020 WMP during the compliance period.
+After considering all the sources of information before it, Energy Safety finds that TBC substantially complied with its 2020 WMP during the compliance period, January 1 to December 31, 2020.
 Energy Safety acknowledges that TBC has limited wildfire risk exposure but still undertook significant efforts to assess and implement mitigations reduce its wildfire risk, and in most instances, TBC achieved its objectives and targets.